graphql/graphql-spec/spec/Section 6 -- Execution.md

 When completing a field with an abstract return type, that is an Interface or Union return type, first the abstract type must be resolved to a relevant Object type.
-This determination is made by the internal system using whatever means appropriate.
+The internal system must provided a method for doing so using whatever means appropriate.

+Note: In cases where interfaces may implement interfaces, creating an abstract type hierarchy, the provided internal method may find it convenient on some systems to return an intermediate Interface type rather than the runtime Object type, requiring recursion, as detailed below.

 Note: A common method of determining the Object type for an {objectValue} in object-oriented environments, such as Java or C#, is to use the class name of